 Always Use a Wide-Angle Lens

 Have you ever noticed that quality real estate photography can make even the tiniest of spaces look spacious?
 Well, the trick to that is a wide-angle lens.
-Wide-angle lenses have a small focal length and allow for more background to be in the frame, enhancing the perspective.
+A wide-angle lens has a short focal length and allows for more of the scene to be included in the image, enhancing the perspective.

 Emphasize the Room’s Best Features

 Avoid Bad Weather and Lighting

 Yes, it can be inconvenient working around mother nature’s unpredictable schedule, but if it’s super-foggy or muddy out, your real estate photography may not end up looking as great as you hoped.

 Take Advantage of New Technology

 If you want your real estate photography to stand out, or if you’d like to make a bit more money, real estate drone photography can be a great option for you.
 Keep reading for more information on using camera drones to bring your real estate photography to a whole other level.

 What is the Best Lens for Real Estate Photography?

 If you’re new to photography, read up on the basics before buying your real estate photography equipment.
 You’re probably wondering: what is the best lens for real estate photography?
 For starters, it’s all about that wide-angle lens.
 To get those super-wide real estate images that we’re so used to seeing, your lens should be in the range of 10-24mm.

 You should also remember that you will probably be shooting indoor and outdoor real estate photography, so choose a camera setup that works with both.
 With that in mind, let’s take a look at some options for the best lens for real estate photography.